LIS Program Data 2021-2022

-- Average time to degree completion: LIS students who graduated in the most recent 4 quarters – Fall 2020-Summer 2021 – is 2.5 years
+- Average time to degree completion: LIS students who graduated in the most recent 4 quarters – Fall 2021–Summer 2022 – is 2 years

-- Percentage of graduates holding positions relevant to the degree within 12 months of degree completion (may include further graduate study): For students who completed a LIS degree in the 3 most recent graduation years (2018-2020 graduation year), 55% responded to post graduation surveys and 89% report full-time employment one year after graduation
+- Percentage of graduates holding positions relevant to the degree within 12 months of degree completion (may include further graduate study): For students who completed a LIS degree in 2021, 45% responded to post graduation surveys and 97% report full-time employment one year after graduation

 LIS Program Assessment